b-rad-c/dbranch-backend/README.md

 ### configuration
-Configuration is done through a json file, default below:
+Configuration is done through a json file.
+The path can be supplied with cli flags `-c` or `--config` or with env variable `DBRANCH_CURATOR_CONFIG`.
+If neither or found the default path will be used `~/.dbranch/curator.json`.
+If the path doesn't exist the following default file will be written to it and used.
+**default config**

     {
         "allow_empty_peer_list": false,
         "curated_dir": "/dBranch/curated",